ap369/yii2-location/README.md

 Yii2 location extension
 ====================================================================================================
-Retrieve a users location from their IP address using external web services
+Retrieve a user's location from their IP address using an external web services

 Installation
 ------------